NickFoden/nickfoden_archived/src/content/how-to-start-coding.md

 #Start coding today

-Thrown down \$20K for 10 weeks at a coding bootcamp and then work at Amazon making \$250K a year as a senior engineer.
+Throw down \$20K for 10 weeks at a coding bootcamp and then work at Amazon making \$250K a year as a senior engineer.

 Simple.